Doctor of Philosophy (Intercultural Studies) Program

 Intercultural Studies Defined

 Intercultural studies represents a broad category of scholarly inquiries related to the interface of human diversity and transformative gospel ministry.
-Human commonalities are understood to be based on the oneness of humankind, and differences are understood to be the outgrowth of historical, geographic, and sociopolitical variability.
-The scholarly task in this field of doctoral studies is to grasp with knowledge and wisdom those matters of diversity that impinge on human relationships and various understandings of reality and to evaluate these in the light of biblical teaching.
-Globalization, migration, religious pluralism and other features of contemporary societies add to the complexity of human experience and increase the challenges and opportunities of Christian ministry and gospel faithfulness.
+Human commonalities are understood to be based on the oneness of humankind as bearers if the divine image.
+The scholarly task in this field of doctoral studies is to grasp with knowledge and wisdom those cultural factors that impinge on human relationships and various understandings of reality.
+These are evaluated these in the light of biblical teaching.
+Globalization, migration, religious pluralism, secularization, and other features of contemporary societies add to the complexity of human experience and increase the challenges and opportunities of Christian ministry and gospel faithfulness.
 Intercultural studies is thus of critical importance not only in the context of historic cross-cultural mission work, but also in virtually every context including North America.

-Socioanthropological inquiry is used to help understand the nature of intercultural relationships and to develop substantial cultural awareness, knowledge of the skills of analysis and interpretation, and theoretical comprehension of the nature and consequences of sociocultural diversity.
-Such insight must inform the missional practice of the church.
+Research integrating theological, historical, and social scientific disciplines seeks to clarify the church's missionary calling and inform its missional praxis.
 Effective human relationships, communication, Christ-centered personal and social transformation, contextualization of ministry, and engagement with persons of other faiths all require an understanding of culture and social dynamics.
 The foundation of the program is biblically faithful theology, which provides the basis for the evaluation of the interaction between a given culture, the gospel and the people of God.

 The PhD (Intercultural Studies) Program is designed as a program of three to four academic years, requiring two years (four semesters) of classroom and seminar studies followed by one to two years of comprehensive examinations and dissertation research.
 The length of the program can be reduced by enrolling in full-time study during all three semesters (fall, spring, and summer).
 Part-time students need considerably longer to complete the program.
 The minimum number of courses and seminars, comprehensive exam and dissertation credit, is 60 semester hours.
-A full-time student takes 9 to 12 semester hours.
+A full-time student takes 9 to 12 credit hours each semester.
 The program operates on a year-round basis, with full-load enrollment available in fall, spring and summer semesters.
-Program courses are available in a variety of term-length and modular formats, making study accessible to students who do not relocate to Deerfield.
-To insure that students not residing locally participate in the broader learning community, attendance at ICS fellowship meetings, academic hearings, and other community events while present on campus for coursework is expected.
+Program courses are offered in a variety of term-length and modular formats, as well as online synchronous courses, making study accessible to students who do not relocate to Bannockburn.
+To ensure that students not residing locally participate in the broader learning community, remote attendance at ICS community meetings, academic hearings, and other community is expected.
+Formal coursework is augmented by peer mentoring, learning cohorts, and close work with a faculty mentor during the dissertation phase.

 All PhD/ICS students take a common core of required courses.
 Each course and seminar is conducted so as to encourage opportunities for a wide range of research interests and needs.
 Furthermore, the program allows flexibility in the design of a personal program of study that best serves the professional and academic needs of the individual participant.
 Before completion of 24 credit hours in the program the student should declare the general topic of the anticipated dissertation research.
 This decision is to be made in consultation with the program director and the anticipated dissertation supervisor.
 The supervisor will then provide guidance for the student’s further study program and course selection with the dissertation topic in view.